polymonster/pmbuild/readme.md

 # tools

 you can run tools and feed them files with the file objects describe in copy.
-We can register tools for <mac, windows or linux> which is the system which pmbuild runs on, we can target other platforms such as playstation, xbox but we still build on a windows machine.
+We can register tools for <mac, windows or linux> which is the system which pmbuild is currently running on.
+We can target other platforms such as playstation, xbox but we still build on a windows machine for instance. pmbuild comes bundled with tools:
+- premake (generate visual studio solutions, xcode workspace, makefiles, android studio projects)
+- texturec (compress textures, generate mip maps, resize, etc...)
+- pmfx (generate hlsl, glsl, metal or spir-v from pmfx shader source)

 ```
 {